Serbernari/deep_ner/README.md

                validation_fraction=0.0)  # create new named entity recognizer for English language with BERT and additional features
 ```

-If you want to use some special finetuned BERT, located on your disk, then you have to set path to the BERT directory in special variable (a Python class attribute) `BERT_NER.PATH_TO_BERT`.
+If you want to use some special finetuned BERT, located on your disk, then you have to set path to the BERT directory in special variable (a Python class attribute) `BERT_NER.PATH_TO_BERT` and set `bert_hub_module_handle = None`.
 For example:

 ```
 from deep_ner.bert_ner import BERT_NER  # import the BERT-NER module